Sunni Revival: Timing

 The Sunni Revival became a political movement when the Sunni Seljuk Turks conquered Baghdad from the Buyids in 1055, saving Caliph al-Qa'im from being overthrown by the Shia.
 The period of Seljuk domination lasted roughly a century, until about 1150.
 They were definitively ousted from Baghdad in 1157.
 Thereafter a period of Abbasid resurgence and ecumenism followed until the Mongols sacked Baghdad in 1258.

 Spread

 The chief architect of the political and legal Sunni revival was Nizam al-Mulk (d.
 1092), vizier of the Seljuk Empire.
 He founded the school which took his name, the Nizamiyya of Baghdad.
 The chief architect of the theological revival, al-Ghazali (d.
 1111), taught at Nizam's school in Baghdad.
 This was not the first madrasa, but it was by far the most influential and nizamiyya fashioned after that in Baghdad were founded wherever the Sunni revival spread.
 They were a major factor in the homogenization of Sunnism during the revival.
+Nizam al-Mulk sought to strengthen the Seljuk state while challenging the influence and ceremonial authority of the Fatimid rulers in Cairo.
+He promoted the Sunni revival throughout Iraq and Iran as part of this strategy.
+Historical accounts present him as a champion of religious orthodoxy who worked to restore governmental stability and religious order in Iran, addressing what he viewed as the destructive legacy of Buyid rule, which he characterized as both heretical and oppressive.

 The figure most associated with the Sunni Revival in Syria is Nur ad-Din (d.
 1174), who built twenty madrasas in Damascus.
 In 1171, Saladin, originally a general of Nur ad-Din, abolished the Fatimid Caliphate and brought Egypt into the Sunni fold.
 His Ayyubid dynasty vigorously strengthened Sunnism in Syria, Palestine and Egypt.